ULTIMATE MILWAUKEE WINTER ACTIVITIES & BUCKET LIST

 6. Enjoy skiing, snowboarding, or the largest tubing park in the world at Sunburst!
 Whether you’re a seasoned pro or new to skiing, Sunburst offers a fun range of options for your whole family.
 Enjoy the chairlifts and gentle or more challenging slopes; private and group lessons are available.

 7. Learn how to make your own marshmallows and then enjoy them in a cup of cocoa!
+There are also plenty of outdoor dining spots in the Milwaukee area where you can enjoy great food and warm drinks outside, all while staying cozy and warm!

 10. Have fun outdoors doing something other than sledding and tubing!
 Try snowshoeing for a new adventure!